gemfire/gemfire-examples/overflow/README.md

 limitations under the License.
 -->

-# Geode Overflow Example
+# GemFire Overflow Example

 This examples demonstrates how to use Geode's Overflow to disk.

 In this example, a server hosts a partitioned region that stores strings.
 The example shows entry values being overflowed to disk and removed from memory.

-This example assumes that Geode is installed.
+This example assumes that GemFire is installed.

 ## Set up the region
 1. Set directory ```gemfire-examples/overflow``` to be the